tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 Really, anything marked as read-only in EPT could be an interesting target of the remapping attack.
 On the above-mentioned Windows setup, [there are several such regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795).

-## Intel VT-rp
+## Intel VT Redirect Protection (VT-rp)

 Preventing the remapping attack without substantial performance impact is deemed unachievable.
 A hypervisor could make the guest paging structures read-only and inspect each write operation, but that incurs a non-negligible performance impact due to frequent VM-exit.
-Hence, Intel came up with a processor extension branded as Intel VT-rp, redirect protection.
+Hence, Intel came up with a processor extension branded as Intel VP Redirect Protection (VT-rp).

 Intel VT-rp was introduced with the 12th generation and consists of three features:
 - HLAT: Hypervisor-managed Linear Address Translation